m-spangenberg/ooba-startrek/README.md

 ## Characters

 I've started adding characters, some of them are ready to use and others are still a work in progress.
-I'll add more characters and placeholder portraits as time permits.

 **Star Trek: The Original Series**